prabesh-mah/Swagger-Note-API-Postman/README.md

 - [Newman Report Generator](https://www.npmjs.com/package/newman-reporter-htmlextra)

 ## What are tested?
-- Covered all API endpoints for both `positive and negative scenarios` expect two of them.
+- Covered all API endpoints for both `positive and negative scenarios` except two of them.
 - All API requests are organized under `collection` folder properly so that they can be executed using a Postman's "Run collection" feature without the need to manually run each API one by one.
 - Validate response via. different types of assertions, such as `response code, response time, response header, schema validation and more`.
 - Handle dynamic elements like the `token key`, which changes every time during a new login, by storing the captured token in an `environment variable` each time a new token is generated and updating it with the last one.